thirumurthis/Learnings/algorithm/tree_notes.md

    - Height of the leaf node is 0.
    - The root node will have the max height.
 ```
-Height of node 9  - is 2 (# edges from that SPECIFIC NODE to LEAF ) - downwards
+Height of node 9  - is 2 (# edges from that SPECIFIC NODE to LEAF ) (that point to down)
            8
          /   \
         4      9